Rari-Capital/nova/docs/relayers.md

 - Strategy contracts might use wildly different amounts of gas depending on part of the chain's state.
 If chain state changes signifcantly between the simulation and when the `exec` transaction is included on chain, the relayer could end up overpaying for a transaction. **(THIS IS BEING FIXED)**

-- Strategy contracts may trigger a "hard revert" at any time, so be cautious of arbitrary strategies. **(THIS IS BEING FIXED)**
+- Strategy contracts may trigger a "hard revert" at any time, so be cautious of arbitrary strategies.